iszczesniak/cpp/references/index.md

 `const T &name = <expr>;`

-This is exactly an lvalue reference that binds to the const data of type `T`.
-The reference itself is not really const, because we can't change what the reference is bound to.
-Nonetheless, it's called the const reference, no need to say it's a const lvalue reference.
+This is exactly an lvalue reference that binds to the const data of type `T`, i.e., the const qualifier refers to the type of data the reference binds to.
+The reference itself is not really const, because we can't change what the reference is bound to anyway.
+Nonetheless, it's called the const reference for short; no need to say it's an lvalue reference to const data.

-\frametitle{Stała l-referencja do r-wartości}

-  \red{To nie jest r-referencja!}

-  \vspace{0.5cm}

-  Zasada wprowadzona w C++98, która obowiązuje do dzisiaj:
-  \begin{itemize}
-  \item stała l-referencja może wskazywać l-wartość lub \red{r-wartość}.
-  \end{itemize}

-  \vspace{0.5cm}

-  Po angielsku: \red{const lvalue reference to rvalue}

-  \vspace{0.5cm}

-  Kwalifikator \code{const} odnosi się do wskazywanego obiektu (to obiekt jest stały), a nie referencja, bo referencji i tak nie można zmienić.
+**A const reference can bind not only to the data of an lvalue, but to an rvalue too.** This rule originates from C++98, which was introduced to allow for binding a function parameter reference to a temporary.

   \frametitle{Stała l-referencja do r-wartości - przykłady}